Home Case Requiring Additional Testing: Hank Skinner

 “Officers were constantly questioning me as I was giving my statement, which resulted in ameliorations of the facts of what actually occurred that night.
 Things were suggested to me and I complied, out of fear of arrest and the police taking my children away, which was mentioned several times.”

 The evidence that has been left untested or completely ignored is shocking.
 It was never revealed at trial that two of the murder weapons could not be traced to Skinner.
-Bloody fingerprints found on a pickax handle and knife did not belong to Skinner, yet they were not discussed at trial.
+Bloody fingerprints found on a pick ax handle and knife did not belong to Skinner, yet they were not discussed at trial.
 A second knife was also recovered from the scene, along with a bloody towel and jacket.
 None of these items have been tested.

 Why did Skinner’s attorney allow this evidence to be ignored at trial?
 Harold Lee Comer was Skinner’s appointed counsel.
 Comer was a former district attorney that had lost his job after pleading guilty to embezzling seized drug money.
 On top of losing his job, Comer was hit with a $90,000 bill from the IRS for unpaid income taxes.
 Times were tough for Comer.
 Thankfully he had a good friend in Judge M. Kent Sims, the judge presiding over Skinner’s murder trial.
-Judge Sims appointed Comer to represent Skinner, awarding him with an $86,000 payday.
-This was the largest paycheck given to a court-appointed attorney in Texas history.
+Judge Sims appointed Comer to represent Skinner, awarding him with a $86,000 payday.
+This was the largest paycheck given to a court appointed attorney in Texas history.

 It gets better.
-Comer had twice tried to convict Skinner for non-violent felonies while he was district attorney.
+Comer had twice tried to convict Skinner for non violent felonies while he was district attorney.
 This caused an obvious conflict of interest.
 Judge Sims knew of the conflict and by law should have given Skinner an opportunity to request new counsel but Sims never did so.

 Whether the details of Comer’s arrival had anything to do with his poor performance in court is anyone’s guess.
 He failed miserably when it came to presenting the evidence.
 He didn’t even request for additional DNA testing and left out crucial details when suggesting another possible suspect, Twila Busby’s uncle, Robert Donnell (Donnell died in an automobile accident in 1997).
-According to eyewitness reports, Busby had been harassed at a New Year’s Eve party by Donnell shortly before she was murdered.
+According to eyewitness reports, Busby had been harassed at a New Year’s eve party by Donnell shortly before she was murdered.
 Critical information regarding Donnell was never heard at trial.
-One witness’s affidavit wasn’t collected until 2 1/2 years after the trial concluded.
+One witnesses affidavit wasn’t collected until 2 1/2 years after the trial concluded.
 You can read more about Robert Donnell at TheSkepticalJuror.com.

 Hank Skinner is now represented by Rob Owen, co-director of the University of Texas at Austin School of Law’s Capital Punishment Clinic.
 All DNA that Skinner’s defense team seeks to have analyzed, was available for testing at Skinner’s first trial.
 Skinner’s attorney, Harold Comer, chose not to have it analyzed believing it could further incriminate his client.
 Skinner contends that he never agreed with the decision made by Comer.